oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

    Under boot volume , select "Specify a custom boot volume size" and specify 150.

    ![Image showing custom boot volume size](./images/boot.png)
-10. Click on Create to start the provisioning of Compute.
+10. Click on "Create" to start the provisioning of compute.

-   In less than few minutes ZDM compute host will be provisioned.
+   In less than few minutes ZDM compute instance will be provisioned.

-We have successfully provisioned a compute instance for ZDM , please proceed to next task.

 ## Task 2 : Configure ZDM Service